 In the UK, a CIPS qualification is the industry standard and is usually required in most job listings.
 Abroad, CIPS qualifications are likewise widely recognised and respected.

-You don’t need to give up your current job to get a CIPS qualification – online learning providers make it easy to get qualified at a pace that works with your schedule.
+You don’t need to give up your current job to get a CIPS qualification – online learning CIPS providers make it easy to get qualified at a pace that works with your schedule.
 If you’re already in the procurement career path, then your current employer may pay for a qualification to take you to the next level.

 If you have a qualification in the field, experience – or lack of it – counts for less.
 However, a mix of experience and education is best: having relevant skills and the experience to back it up makes you a stronger candidate than a qualification alone.